 En español | Your Social Security payment typically is adjusted annually for inflation to ensure that the purchasing power of benefits is not eroded by rising prices.
 This cost-of-living adjustment, or COLA, tracks inflation using the government’s measure of consumer prices for a variety of household goods and services.

 Benefits go up if there is a measurable increase (at least 0.1 percent) in this price index from year to year.
-For 2020, the Social Security Administration implemented a 1.6 percent cost-of-living increase.
-The COLA was 2.8 percent in 2019, 2 percent in 2018 and 0.3 percent in 2017.
-There was no increase in 2016.
+For 2021, the cost-of-living increase is 1.3 percent, boosting benefits by an average of $20 a month starting in January.
+The COLA was 1.6 percent in 2020, 2.8 percent in 2019 and 2 percent in 2018.

 Keep in mind